 A holy God will deal with sin.

-May I encourage you to take inventory?
+In light of that, I encourage you to take inventory.
 Is there any known sin in your life?
 Please don't minimize it--no matter how big or small you consider it to be.
 God is the Judge and He says, "Whoever keeps the whole law and yet stumbles at just one point is guilty of breaking all of it (James 2:10)."
 God established a penalty for sin.

 The question becomes, "Since sin is so serious, how should I deal with it?"
 The answer is you can't.
 You can't remove your sins.
 The common notion is that if the good in my life outweighs the bad God will simply overlook my sin.
 That's not what the Bible teaches.
 According to the Bible, there is a penalty for sin.
 It must be paid.
 It will be paid.

-But here's the good news--truth #2...
+But here's the good news, a second truth about God.